Hilsz & Associates has a relationship with several law firms to provide a global solution for all your legal needs:

 National Leaders In White Collar Crime

-Our attorneys have been widely recognized for their excellence and have earned top ratings in Chambers USA, Best Lawyers in America, and Super Lawyers.
+Our clients have been widely recognized for their excellence and have earned top ratings in Chambers USA, Best Lawyers in America, and Super Lawyers.
 Members of the Investigations team are recognized as leaders in their fields and serve in leadership positions in the America Bar Association’s National White Collar Crime Committee and the Association of SEC Alumni (ASECA) as well as other national and state associations and foundations.

 Our attorneys also serve as frequent speakers at national conferences on emerging white collar issues and as authors and commentators in the press; they have been quoted in The New York Times, The Washington Post,BusinessWeek, USA Today, Los Angeles Times, The Economist, The Wall Street Journal, Chicago Tribune and other TV and print media.